-Hyperion Asset Management “Hyperion” is a client-centric, alpha seeking business; our primary objective is to protect and grow your capital investment over the long-term through our philosophy of investing in the highest quality businesses.
+Hyperion Asset Management (Hyperion) is a client-centric, alpha seeking business; our primary objective is to protect and grow your capital investment over the long-term through our philosophy of investing in the highest quality businesses.
 Our approach has resulted in above benchmark returns for our clients over the long-term.
-Hyperion has been successfully managing listed equity portfolios for clients since 1996 and currently manages more than $6 billion on behalf of our clients, including $0.4 billion in internationally listed equities.
+Hyperion has been successfully managing listed equity portfolios for clients since 1996 and currently manages approximately $6 billion on behalf of our clients, including $0.5 billion in internationally listed equities.

 Economic outlook and portfolio construction